AdobeDocs/experience-platform.en/help/profile/tutorials/dataset-overlap-report.md

 **Response**

-A successful request returns HTTP Status 200 (OK) and the dataset overlap report.
+A successful request returns HTTP status 200 (OK) and the dataset overlap report.
 The report includes a `data` object, containing comma-separated lists of datasets and their respective profile count.
 For details on how to read the report, see the section on [interpreting the dataset overlap report data](#interpret-the-report).

 ![](../images/dataset-overlap-report/postman-response.png)